 When you get bitten by the wine bug, you can’t stop thinking of the precious buzzy liquid.
-Wine is just so complex and satisfying because it’s about learning and learning some more; the more you know about wine and its nuances, the more you can enjoy each glass.
+Wine is complex and satisfying because it’s about learning and learning some more; the more you know about wine and its nuances, the more you can enjoy each glass.

 Bottle Shock (2008)

 The comedy-drama is based on Rex Pickett’s novel of the same name.
 The story follows Miles, a serious wine enthusiast, and his friend Jack on a Santa Barbara wine country trip.
-We won’t tell you much more, but this movie makes you laugh and cry in so many ways.
+We won’t tell you much more, but this wine movie makes you laugh and cry in so many ways.
 Moreover, it created the wine film genre.

 Wine pushes the story forward, and while it’s a fun movie for mature audiences, it has plenty of Easter eggs for wine connoisseurs; see how many legendary wines you can spot!
+Our full review of Sideways.

 A Good Year (2006)

 This is the first of three movies in the Somm series, produced and directed by Jason Wise.
-Somm 2 and Somm 3 are great movies, but nothing beats the original film, which started the somm craze that we live in today.
+Somm 2 and Somm 3 are great wine movies, but nothing beats the original film, which started the somm craze that we live in today.
 One of our all-time favorite wine films.

 Sour Grapes (2016)